allenm/python-live-stylus/README.md

 live-py-stylus
 ==============

 Convert stylus to css real time.
-Easily used by any web framwork.
+Easily used with any web framwork.

 It depends on the Python Stylus: https://github.com/bkad/python-stylus